 Arroyos.
 Historically, arroyos play an important cultural role for Native American communities, connecting ceremonial sites on the mesa across the escarpment to Pueblo villages along the Rio Grande.
-Arroyos generally run west to east between these features (See Exhibit 25, Natural and Cultural Features).
+Arroyos generally run west to east between these features (See Exhibit 5, Natural and Cultural Features).

 Pathways.
 Trails connecting former villages along the Rio Grande ran up the valley slopes and escarpment, past the petroglyphs and shrines, to the volcanoes and mountains beyond.
 The trails were used for hunting, gathering, agricultural, and traditional and cultural activities.
 Because in Pueblo life, there is little separation of the functional from the spiritual, the paths form an interrelated flow of energy and movement along the trails that can be considered a ritual pilgrimage (Anschuetz, 3.31, 3.33-34).
-Many of the paths in and around the Volcano Cliffs Sector Development Plan area so the reader may visualize the petroglyph concentrations on the Escarpment paths such as along the Boca Negra and the Piedras Marcadas arroyos that lead to the volcanic cones.
+Exhibit 6 Paths illustrates many of the paths in and around the Volcano Mesa area so the reader may visualize the petroglyph concentrations on the Escarpment paths such as along the Boca Negra and the Piedras Marcadas arroyos that lead to the volcanic cones.

-Policy 3.983.99 Development in the Volcano Mesa area should recognize the sensitive ecological, historical, and cultural importance of the area and future Rank HH 3 plans in the area should respect this in the following ways:
+Policy 3.99 Development in the Volcano Mesa area should recognize the sensitive ecological, historical, and cultural importance of the area and future Rank 3 plans in the area should respect this in the following ways:

-- Protecting the narrow edge band of the Escarpment in order to on the eastern edge of Volcano Mesa and maintain the views to and from the Escarpment; - Establish design standards for developments built adjacent to the edge of open space that will be compatible visually and ecologically with the high desert landscape; - Maintaining where possible the travel paths along the arroyo courses from the Pueblo sites on the Rio Grande valley floor, through the Escarpment, the Monument's North and Middle Geologic Windows, and to the Volcanic cones; - Protecting view sheds from the North Geologic Window and the cones of the northern most Volcanoes to the Sandia Mountains and the Rio Grande; - Including Include a plant list for the open space and conservation areas drawn from native species in the area; - Encouraging adequate jobs-housing balance and enhanced opportunities for walking, biking, lanes set aside for High Occupancy Vehicles (HOV), and transit trips to reduce congestion and pollution; - Establishing an urban form criteria which limits heights and prescribes harmonious colors to preserve views and promotes an urban environment that fosters the active life of the community.
+- Protect the narrow band of the Escarpment on the eastern edge of Volcano Mesa and maintain the views to and from the Escarpment; - Establish design standards for developments built adjacent to the edge of open space that will be compatible visually and ecologically with the high desert landscape; - Maintain where possible the travel paths along the arroyo courses from the Pueblo sites on the Rio Grande valley floor, through the Escarpment, the Monument's North and Middle Geologic Windows, and to the Volcanic cones; - Protect view sheds from the North Geologic Window and the cones of the northern most Volcanoes to the Sandia Mountains and the Rio Grande; - Include a plant list for the open space and conservation areas drawn from native species in the area; - Establish an urban form criteria which limits heights and prescribes harmonious colors to preserve views and promotes an urban environment that fosters the active life of the community.